nigelhorne/File-Print-Many/README.md

 # SYNOPSIS

-Print to more than one file descriptor at once.
+Print to more than one file descriptor at once for files that have already been opened.

 # SUBROUTINES/METHODS